fortana-co/youtube-multi-dl/README.md

 ### Development
 See `main.py` in the root of the repo?
 This script makes it easy to test the package.
 It ensures __youtube-multi-dl__ can be invoked from the command line, without going through the shim created by `setuptools` when the package is installed.

-For example, from the root of the repo, just run `python3 main.py SDeuYY3Hi_I -a "Pharoah Sanders" -S`.
+For example, from the root of the repo, just run `python3 main.py SDeuYY3Hi_I -a "Pharoah Sanders"`.

 ### Style